 The final years of the program are devoted to dissertation research and writing.
 It is crucial at this stage that the student set up a timetable for the completion of the dissertation and maintain regular communication with the supervisory committee chair.
-The student is expected to present the completed dissertation to the members of the supervisory committee at least four weeks prior to its public oral defense conducted by the supervisory committee.
-It is the student's responsibility to obtain information on deadlines and format questions from the Graduate School well in advance of the defense.
+The student is expected to present the completed dissertation to the members of the supervisory committee at least four weeks prior to its public oral defense conducted by the supervisory information on deadlines and format questions from the Graduate School well in advance of the defense.
 Note: The Graduate Council requires that doctoral students must complete all of their work within five calendar years after the qualifying examinations or else those examinations must be repeated.